ingo/ingo.github.io/_recipes/german_boneless_pork_shoulder_roast_schweinebraten.md

 title: German Boneless Pork Shoulder Roast (Schweinebraten)
 ---

-Known as Schweinebraten this traditional dish couldn't be easier to make or taste more fulfilling.
-Plus - how to make pork gravy.
+Known as Schweinebraten, this traditional dish couldn't be easier to make or taste more fulfilling.
+Plus: how to make pork gravy.

 ### Ingredients